- Getting Started

 Deadlines and Timeframes

-Completed applications and letters from advisors must be submitted by 4:00 PM on April 3.
+Completed applications and letters from advisors must be submitted by April 3.
 Late applications will not be considered.
 Proposals will be reviewed by a faculty committee designated by CURF.
 All applicants will be notified of selection results by May 8.
 Awards will be announced before Commencement and publicized in the appropriate campus media.

 Dr. Ann Vernon-Grey